vitest-dev/vitest/packages/vite-node/README.md

 chmod +x ./file.ts
 ```

-Now, you can run the file without passing it into vite-node:
+Now, you can run the file without passing it into Vite Node:
 ```sh
 $ ./file.ts hello
 argv: [ 'hello' ]
 ```

-Note that when using the `--script` option, `vite-node` forwards every arguments and options to the script to execute, even the one supported by `vite-node` itself.
+Note that when using the `--script` option, Vite Node forwards every arguments and options to the script to execute, even the one supported by Vite Node itself.

 ## Programmatic Usage